dhmay/jamstats/README.md

 #### Option 1: Windows executable

 Go to the [latest release](https://github.com/dhmay/jamstats/releases) and download the file `jamstats-plot-pdf.exe`.
-For convenience, put them in a directory that's on your PATH.
+For convenience, put it in a directory that's on your PATH.

 #### Option 2: On any platform, with Python 3.7 or later